 With much of the digital customer-driven revolution playing out on top of telecommunication networks, Communications Service Providers (CSPs) are often assumed to be at the very forefront when it comes to digitalisation and personalisation of the customer experience.

-But, in truth, they often lag far behind sectors such as financial services, healthcare –even transportation – when it comes to customer engagement, digital transformation of operations and the exploitation of data assets to personalise services and experiences.
-If these providers want to avoid becoming commoditized by new, pure-play digital and relentlessly customer-focused rivals, they need to sweat their data assets, says Peer Hackman of Capita Consulting.
+But, in truth, they often lag far behind sectors such as financial services, healthcare – even transportation – when it comes to customer engagement, digital transformation of operations and the exploitation of data assets to personalise services and experiences.
+If these providers want to avoid becoming commoditised by new, pure-play digital and relentlessly customer-focused rivals, they need to sweat their data assets, says Steve Cockerill of Capita Consulting.

 Slow growth, increasing competition from digital disrupters, low NPS scores, declining ARPU, rising churn and the requirement to generate return on investment from 5G and other technologies, all add to the urgency for CSPs to focus on personalisation, omnichannel engagement strategies and taking full advantage of their vast amounts of customer data.

 The industry should focus on the highest-value journeys and use cases and employ data and engagement strategies in an integrated way, developing insights from existing data assets and deploying human-centred service design to maximising both transactional and customer lifetime value.

 While operators have an essential role as networks and facilitators of today’s digital life, many CSPs actually predate the digital era and are held back by siloed legacy OSS (Operations Support Systems) and BSS (Business Support Systems) platforms, outdated business and operating models, and the neglect of data as their key operating asset.